StirlingMarketingGroup/swoof/README.md

   - customers
   - payments
 All:
-  - productlines
-  - products
-  - orderdetails
-  - orders
-  - customers
-  - payments
-  - employees
+  - Products
-  - offices
+  - Orders
 ```

 the cli works just as usual.
 The program checks if the key passed is one of the keys in the aliases file and then checks if its a table.
-So make sure that your aliases do not match your tabkle names!
+So make sure that your aliases do not match your table names!

+Also, Aliases can use other aliases which resolve until all of the aliases become just the table names.

 ### DSN (Data Source Name)